-Open floor plans and office hoteling can offer great benefits, like increased collaboration and lower real estate expenses, but the switch must be done in a way that is right for your organization and your employees.
+Open floor plans and office hoteling — or desk booking — can offer great benefits, like increased collaboration and lower real estate expenses, but the switch must be done in a way that is right for your organization and for every employee.

-For the many employees whose roles require this level of flexibility, the ability to choose from a mixture of spaces will enable them to be their most productive.
-These spaces can range from cozy seating areas to socially active hotspots to long working tables.
+For the employees whose roles require this level of flexibility, the ability to choose from a mixture of spaces will enable them to be the most productive.
+These spaces can range from cozy seating areas, to socially active hotspots, to long working tables.

-The best office design accommodates these variations in working styles and goals.
+The best office space designs accommodate these variations in working styles and goals.

 2. Allow for Personalization

-Glance around your current office building and you will probably see a number of ways employees have marked their “territory.”
+Glance around your current office building and you will see any number of ways employees have "marked their territory.”
 We like to display photos, arrange our belongings and, in general, have some control over our working environment.
-Not surprisingly, one of the most common criticisms of office hoteling is that it often does not allow for personalized spaces.
+Not surprisingly, one of the most common criticisms of switching to open desk booking for office hoteling is that it often does not allow for personalized spaces.

-Imagine showing up to work each morning not knowing where you will be stationed for the day, or even being certain that there will be space available for you.
+Imagine showing up to work each morning not knowing where you will sit for the day, or if there will even be space available for you.

-This is one of the features of hot-desking, a quasi-form of hoteling where desks are available on a first come, first-served basis.
-The uncertainty can be stressful for some employees and the system can also be counter-productive, like when teams need to collaborate on a project but cannot find space to accommodate an entire group.
+This is one of the features of hot desking, a quasi-form of hoteling where desks are available on a first come, first served basis.
+The uncertainty can be stressful for some employees and the system can be counter-productive, like when teams need to collaborate on a project but cannot find a space to accommodate their entire group.

-- Locate and reserve spaces based on user permissions.
+- Locate and reserve a desk or office based on user permissions

-- Select from favorites or filter by room availability, type, and location.
+- Select from favorites or filter by availability, type and location

 4. Enable Notifications for Missed Check-Ins

-A reservation software can remove the pain of uncertainty that sometimes goes along with flexible workspaces, but it also has the potential to be abused.
-Rather than risk needing a work space that is not available, employees often book places “just in case” and make long-term reservations that may not actually be necessary.
+Accruent’s EMS space reservation software can remove the pain of uncertainty that sometimes goes along with flexible workspaces, but it also has the potential to be abused.
+Rather than risk needing a workspace that is not available, employees often book a desk or office “just in case” by making long-term reservations that may not actually be necessary.

-When you set up hoteling that enforces simple check-in and check-out processes, you can identify no-shows and open space back up to someone who will actually use it.
-Furthermore, this also helps ensure accurate utilization metrics.
+When you set up hoteling, consider enforcing a simple check-in and check-out processes where you can identify no-shows and open space back up to someone who will use it rather than let it sit empty.
+This also helps ensure accurate utilization metrics.

 5. Make Savvy Use of Utilization Reports

-Consider the experience of RAND Corporation, which saw a 40% increase in average occupancy when it remodeled its new workspace.1 In order to reap these types of financial benefits, however, you need visibility into how your workspaces are being used.
+Consider the experience of RAND Corporation, which saw a 40% increase in average occupancy when it remodeled according to their blog post, "What Happens When RAND Rethinks Its Workspace."
+In order to reap these types of financial benefits, you need visibility into how your workspaces are being used.